KhronosGroup/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 ## Limitations

-The biggest current limitation is the lack of specular spherical harmonics.
-Admittedly, these are a strong feature of Gaussian splats as they allow the scene to render dynamically based on viewing position.
-However, they are prohibitively large in storage size and impose a larger computational cost as you increase in spherical harmonic degrees.
-As well as, answering the question of how to manage this data on the GPU.
-We decided to focus on a core implementation before tackling the question of how to store a compressed version of the specular degrees.
-With compression comes accuracy loss, and while that may be suitable for general cases, we did not want to impose any lossy format on potential users.
+This extension currently lacks encoding of all of the spherical harmonics used for specular.
+While these are a string feature of gaussian splats as they allow the scene to render dynamically based on viewing position, they are prohibitively large in storage size and impose a larger computational cost.
+This extension is instead focused on core implementation details before tackling the question of how best to store a compressed version of the spherical harmonics used by the splat.
+With compression comes accuracy loss, and while suitable for general cases, we did not want to impose a lossy format on potential users.
 Lossy data should be opt-in where possible.

-These could be added in a future extension by expanding the values in `extensions.KHR_gaussian_splatting`.
+The authors of this extension intend to either have companion extensions for handling lossy or lossless handling of the spherical harmonics to meet the needs of all users.

 ## Implementation